 - We can tailor this trip, it's inclusions and the accommodations, to meet your requirements, budget, and interests.

-A warm greeting awaits at Hanoi’s Noi Bai airport; your private guide and driver will meet you in the arrivals lounge and drive you directly to your hotel in downtown Hanoi (travel time approximately 1 hour).
-Your knowledgeable guide will be happy to answer any questions along the way, and will assist you with check-in and registration at the hotel.
+A warm greeting awaits at Hanoi International Airport; your private guide and driver will meet you in the arrivals lounge and transfer you directly to your hotel in downtown Hanoi.
+Your knowledgeable guide will be happy to answer any questions along the way and will assist you with check-in and registration at the hotel.

 Note: For the Vietnamese Visa on Arrival, please make sure you have 2 passport sized 4 cm x 6 cm photos and $25 for the stamping fee.